ztachip/ztachip/Documentation/PortProcedure.md

 ## Porting Hardware stack

-- Update HW/src/config.vhd to match your platform/FPGA capabilties such as resource availability, memory block size, SDRAM bus width.
+- Update [HW/src/config.vhd](../HW/src/config.vhd) to match your platform/FPGA capabilties such as resource availability, memory block size, SDRAM bus width.

-- Compile all files under [here](../HW/src).
+- Compile all files under [HW/src](../HW/src).
 They are generic VHDL codes without any special primitives so it is ready to be ported to any FPGA/ASIC

 - Have a version of [wrapper library](../HW/platform) for your FPGA/ASIC.
 There are 6 components that you need to map to your FPGA/ASIC library.
 They are mostly just some basic memory block primitives so any FPGA/ASIC toolchain would have them.
 There is also a [wrapper version for simulation](../HW/platform/simulation) that you can reference for expected behaviour.

-- Reference [here](../HW/examples/GHRD/main.v) as example on how to integrate ztachip to your design.
+- Reference [HW/examples/GHRD/main.v](../HW/examples/GHRD/main.v).
+This is the top component of the reference design.
+Base on this example to implement the top component for your design.

 ## Porting Software stack